Dynamical symmetries of the anisotropic oscillator: Introduction

 Although the isotropic oscillator does enjoy such an extended set of symmetries and therefore, conserved quantities \cite{vinet}, the situation gets much more complicated for the anisotropic oscillator.
-The anisotropic oscillator is one, for which the Hamiltonian is \(H = \sum_{j=1}^n H_j\), where \(H_j\) is the Hamiltonian of the \(j\)th harmonic oscillator with coordinate \(q_j\), momentum \(p_j\) and frequency \(\omega_j\).
-Moreover, we shall assume that \(\omega_j\) and \(\omega_{j'}\) for \(j, j' \in \{1,2, \cdots, n\}\) have no common divisor.
+The anisotropic oscillator is one, for which the Hamiltonian is $H = \sum_{j=1}^n H_j$, where $H_j$ is the Hamiltonian of the $j$th harmonic oscillator with coordinate $q_j$, momentum $p_j$, and frequency $\omega_j$.
+Moreover, it should be remarked that we make no assumptions on the commensurability of the frequencies (see Appendix \ref{add} for clarification).
 We want to ask: what are the symmetries and conserved quantities of the anisotropic oscillator?
-Clearly, the anisotropic oscillator is not a central force problem, and therefore, does not admit conservation of angular momentum.
-However, as we shall later show, the system admits a hidden \(SU(n)\) symmetry which is not apparent when we apply the \((q_j,p_j)\) variables.
-It should be remarked here that although such a symmetry is hidden, it leads to the interesting possibility of \textit{accidental degeneracy} in the quantum mechanical sense \cite{an1} (see also \cite{an2,an3} for related developments).
+Clearly, the anisotropic oscillator is not a central force problem and therefore, does not admit conservation of angular momentum.
+However, as we shall later show, the system admits a hidden $SU(n)$ symmetry which is not apparent when we apply the $(q_j,p_j)$ variables.